 Although the Supreme Court has upheld the constitutionality of the death penalty, there have been more recent efforts to restrict its use at the state and federal levels.
 For example, the Supreme Court in 2002 prohibited the death penalty for mentally challenged criminals and in 2008 ruled that it could not be used in state cases wherein the defendant did not commit murder.

 Many states have also enacted restrictions on the death penalty or at least slowed their pace of executions, with a handful abolishing it altogether in favor of life sentences.

 The Philosophy of a Death Penalty

 While these philosophical questions may exist, the statistics of American Executions show:

 If you have a loved one being investigated or charged with any crime, the case may feel like a capital case to you until it's resolved amicably.
 But if you've been specifically charged with a capital offense, you'll want an experienced attorney immediately.
-Fortunately, you can get a free case evaluation from a skilled criminal defense attorney near you who can help fight the charges and craft the best defense for your particular situation.
+Fortunately, you can contact a skilled criminal defense attorney near you who can help fight the charges and craft the best defense for your particular situation.